Meistersinger: Guilds

 The Meistersinger maintained and developed the traditions of the medieval Minnesingers.
 They belonged to the artisan and trading classes of the German towns, and regarded as their masters and the founders of their guild twelve poets of the Middle High German period, including Wolfram von Eschenbach, Konrad von Würzburg, Reinmar von Zweter, and Heinrich Frauenlob.
 Frauenlob allegedly established the earliest Meistersinger school at Mainz, early in the 14th century.
 The schools originated first in the upper Rhine district, then spread elsewhere.
-In the 14th century schools operated at Mainz, Strasbourg, Frankfurt, Würzburg, Zurich, and Prague; in the 15th at Augsburg and Nuremberg.
+In the 14th century schools operated at Mainz, Strasbourg, Frankfurt, Würzburg, Zürich, and Prague; in the 15th at Augsburg and Nuremberg.
 Nuremberg, under the leadership of Hans Sachs, became the most famous school in the 16th century, by which time Meistersinger schools had spread all over Germany and farther north, to Magdeburg, Breslau, Görlitz, and Danzig.

 Each guild had various classes of members, ranging from beginners, or Schüler (corresponding to trade apprentices), and Schulfreunde (equivalent to Gesellen or journeymen), to Meister.
 Meisters were poets who could both write new verses to existing melodies and invent new melodies.
 The poem was technically known as a Bar or Gesetz, the melody as a Ton or Weis.
 The songs were all sung without accompaniment.